AdobeDocs/control-panel.en/help/sftp/using/key-management.md

     >[!NOTE]
     >
-    >The interface will check if a given username is active on a given instance and give you an option to activate the key on one or several instances.
+    >Control Panel will check if a given username is active on a given instance and give you an option to activate the key on one or several instances.
     >
     >One or more public SSH keys can be added for each user.

 1. To make sure that unused public keys are automatically disabled once you do not need them anymore, you can set an expiry.
-To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.
+You can set a duration for the avalabitty of the To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.

     ![](assets/key_expiry.png)